silabs-ChengY/aod_efence_stage/README.md

   <img src="image/2x9_4locators_3tags_ble-pd-60A423C96B3C.png">
 </div>

-# 6. Development
+# 5. Development
+The section below guide you how to implement the AoD projects with SiliconLabs Bluetooth SDK as well as the example projects come with the SDK.
-## 6.1.
+## 5.1.
 Create the AoD Beacon project base on soc-empty example
 Create a soc-empty project, and then install the components below.
 * RAIL Utility, AoX (Utility to aid with Angle of Arrival/Departure (AoX) Configuration)
 * AoA Transmitter (Bluetooth AoA CTE transmission feature)